-- PICC lines ensure that there is a low risk of irritation and blood vessels damage.
+- PICC lines ensure that there is a low risk of irritation and blood vessel damage.

-- Possible problems may include infection, blood clots, air in the PICC lines, breaks and cuts of the tubes and accidental disconnecting of the tubes.
+- Possible problems may include infection, blood clots, air in the PICC line, breaks and cuts of the tubes, and accidental disconnecting of the tubes.

 - With a PICC line, activities like swimming and bathing are very difficult.

 - You have to be very keen on hygiene.

 There are also several PICC complications that may occur that you should be aware if you are getting this device placed.
 Wearing a well-fitting double-layer PICC Line Cover can help keep the catheter secured in place.
 By creating a pocket for the PICC to rest in between two layers, the external part of the PICC is not exposed, which helps to prevent possible dislodgement due to patient movement/activity.

 But PICC lines are just one type of central line.
 Other central catheters include: